Why bring meditation and mindfulness into the workplace?

 In the age of distraction, a lot of us can be like Mr. Duffy—disembodied, so lost in thought, we’re not in touch with what’s below the neck, the sensations in our bodies or the ground beneath our feet.

-It’s helpful to ask, “Am I in my body?”
+It can be helpful to ask, “Am I in my body?”
 Or simply bring your awareness to your breath and the soles of your feet connecting to the earth.

 Father Thomas Keating, who was a meditation master, remarked that mindfulness is a kind of heartfulness.